 During my studies for my Bachelor of Fine Arts degree at UFV, I focused on three areas of studio production: photography, print media, and painting.
 My work at UFV led me to pursue a Master of Fine Arts degree at the University of Manitoba.
 UFV is often overlooked for its Visual Arts program, but I am confident in saying that it is an excellent program.
-The BFA at UFV prepared me for graduate studies in ways I could not have imagined.
+The BFA at UFV prepared me for Graduate Studies in ways I could not have imagined.
 The diverse range of resources, opportunities, as well as faculty and support staff who were there to push me to realize my potential, have helped develop me into the artist that I’ve become today.

 Carving concrete and sculpting with a two-part epoxy, I am constantly reminded of how my current job is a departure from what I learned in my degree, since I focused in the two-dimensional practices.
-Yet, in so many ways, I have been prepared by UFV’s Visual Arts program has trained me to pay attention to details, understand desirable aesthetic values, advise others on style and technique, and to receive constructive criticism.
-I was exposed to so many different artistic mediums in the Visual Arts program and was continually challenged as I endeavored to develop my skills in each one.
+Yet, in so many ways, I have been prepared by UFV’s Visual Arts program—to pay attention to details, to understand desirable aesthetic values, to advise others on style and technique, and to receive similar constructive-criticism myself.
+I was exposed to so many different artistic mediums in the Visual Arts program and was continually challenged as I endeavoured to develop my skills in each one.
 Even post-grad, I am still learning new mediums and techniques and enjoy the challenge of mastering them.
 I am so thankful to my profs and to my fellow classmates who encouraged me to pursue my passion!